kantorovich/kantorovich-site/content/event/2022-Optimal-Transport-Summer-School/localinfo/_index.md

 connects Seattle's airport (SeaTac) with the University District.
 The trip takes around 50 minutes and costs around $3.25.

+### Internet access while on campus

+The easiest option is to use eduroam.
+See instructions [here](https://itconnect.uw.edu/connect/uw-networks/campus-wi-fi/eduroam/).

+If you'd rather use UW wifi network, see these [instructions](https://itconnect.uw.edu/connect/uw-networks/campus-wi-fi/config/).

 ## About Seattle
 Seattle is a very friendly city with lots to [see and do](http://sites.math.washington.edu/~lee/outings.html) and there are lots of